The Hunger (1983) | Arcane Visions

 It’s a film that doesn’t have an agenda, without coming across as aimless.
 If anything, it seems like a piece of art that is attempting to praise or respect the artists or specialists of their own trade, while showing how addiction can destroy the most refined and respectable individuals.
 This I see in David Bowie’s character in particular.

-David Bowie was able to project a distinct amount of eloquence in any role he had, even when he’s got blown out hair and has a massive codpiece in tights while surrounded by puppets in a Jim Henson movie.
+David Bowie was able to project a distinct amount of eloquence in any role he had, even when he had blown out hair and a massive codpiece in tights while surrounded by puppets in a Jim Henson movie.
 Bowie is the perfect pick for a vampire because it’s the type of horror creature most recognized as something posh and refined.
 It’s part of the vampire charm for them to be attractive aristocrats with their monstrous nature hidden underneath.
 So, when we watch John engaged in playing his cello alongside Miriam and a young violin prodigy, we get a glimpse at his pleasure in the arts, as well as understand his personal tragedy when his hunger ultimately causes him to kill an innocent.

 The Hunger was directed by Tony Scott, who may not quite have had the phenomenally artistic eye of his brother Ridley, but he was still capable of creating films with some impressive visual aesthetics and decent action scenes.
 The Hunger is a slower film than some of his more recognized films like Top Gun or Days of Thunder, but there are still some shots where things are close up and edited quickly that manage to raise the tension without losing focus.
 If there was something that Tony Scott was really good at, however, it was creating movies that would be embraced by certain sub-cultures.
 Top Gun went over well with the gay community for obvious reasons, for example.
 Likewise, The Hunger has become something of an iconic film for the goth community.
 Within ten minutes, you’ll understand why.

 One of the things I enjoyed the most was just how the film was willing to hint at things and leave them ambiguous.
-For example, there’s vampire lore in every vampire movie because the rules around how vampires work often changes from story to story, even within the same franchise.
+For example, there’s vampire lore in every vampire movie because the rules around how vampires work often change from story to story, even within the same franchise.
 Are they sparkly, or do they fear running water?
 Do crosses matter?
 What about sunlight?
 In most cases, these weaknesses and details around the undead are spelled out so the audience is able to follow along and be able to understand the stakes (heh) that are being raised with the blood-sucking predators on the prowl.
 This is something that has become all too common in every type of movie these days because it seems like most filmmakers think the average audience member is too stupid to use their eyes and come to their own conclusions without being told every excruciating detail.

 The Hunger, however, tends to just show certain details without getting too deep into specifics.
 For instance, the vampires each wear an Ankh necklace that has a small hidden blade within it, which they use to slice open the throats of their victims.
 Why not just use their fangs?
 Well, because they don’t actually have any.
 The film doesn’t make an effort to spell this out.
 It also doesn’t seem to make a deal about sunlight or crosses or any of the other usual things associated with them.
 There’s no need because the focus of the film is on the themes of addiction and the fear of death.
 We’re just allowed to watch and form our own conclusions about everything.